annarufas/npp-product-comparison/README.md

     - `./internal/`: custom MATLAB functions generated specifically for calculating and plotting (*provided*).
 - `./figures/`: figures generated from processed data (*provided*).

-## Data Sources

-The NPP datasets used in this repository are sourced from the following open-access resources:

 ## Obtaining Raw Data

-Raw NPP model data were obtained as `.nc` files from the repositories corresponding to the five models listed above.
+Raw NPP model-derived data products were obtained as `.nc` files from the repositories corresponding to the five models listed above.
 These files were then processed using scripts in in this related [repository](https://github.com/annarufas/ocean-data-lab) (not included here due to size constraints), resulting in the generation of the following five `.mat` files: `npp_cafe_modis.mat`, `npp_cbpm_modis.mat`, `npp_vgpm_modis.mat`, `npp_carr2002_aquamodis_pathfinder_zeuc02.mat`, `npp_bicep.mat`.
 Once generated, please place them under the `./data/raw/` directory.

 ## MATLAB Scripts